-1. An emergency fund is essential.
-One thing most first-time homeowners will tell you is that once they signed on the dotted line, they faced unanticipated expenses that actually required a lot of extra cash.
-Not only do most new homes come with certain fees and closing costs, but they also often require hefty tasks like siding updates, roofing repairs, and other property improvements shortly after closing.
-In fact, a recent report claims that 44% of new homeowners will experience one or more of these expenditures in their first year of homeownership.
+Most first-time homeowners will tell you that once they signed on the dotted line, they faced unanticipated expenses that required a lot of extra cash.
+Not only do most new homes come with specific fees and closing costs, but they also often need hefty tasks like siding updates, roofing repairs, and other property improvements shortly after closing.
+A recent report claims that 44% of new homeowners will experience one or more of these expenditures in their first year of homeownership.

 Many adults dive into the homebuying process even though they’re not financially prepared.
-In the current market of potential homebuyers, a large portion of people have delayed buying a home due to an inability to get approved for a mortgage and a lack of means to afford a down payment, both heavily influenced by an individual’s amount of outstanding debt.
-In fact, millennials specifically have delayed home buying by 10 years compared to previous generations.
+In the current market of potential homebuyers, many people have delayed buying a home due to an inability to get approved for a mortgage and a lack of means to afford a down payment, both heavily influenced by an individual’s amount of outstanding debt.
+In fact, millennials specifically have delayed home buying by ten years compared to previous generations.

 Amidst student loan debts, car payments, and phone bills, a budget can be hard to manage and buying a home can seem like a distant dream.
 Before you sign up for another source of debt as substantial as a mortgage and add on an additional monthly payment, eliminate as much debt as possible.
-Commit to a budget-oriented lifestyle and allocate a larger percentage of your monthly income to paying off credit card bills or student loans.
-That way, you’ll be more comfortable taking on another payment and lenders will be more likely to approve your mortgage application.
+Commit to a budget-oriented lifestyle and allocate a more significant percentage of your monthly income to paying off credit card bills or student loans.
+That way, you’ll be more comfortable taking on another payment, and lenders will be more likely to approve your mortgage application.

-This might sound like a no-brainer, but it’s actually a common mistake.
-Believe it or not, lots of potential homebuyers begin touring open houses and are blindsided by the perfect home.
-They rush to find a lender and get approved for a mortgage and by the time they’re ready to put in an offer on their dream home, the sellers have stopped taking them or another offer has already been accepted.
+This might sound like a no-brainer, but it’s a common mistake.
+Believe it or not, many potential homebuyers begin touring open houses and are blindsided by the perfect home.
+They rush to find a lender and get approved for a mortgage, and by the time they’re ready to put in an offer on their dream home, the sellers have stopped taking them or another offer has already been accepted.

 Don’t overlook any details throughout your house hunt.
 While nobody’s home-buying journey is perfect the first time around, you can better your chances of a smoother experience by reading insider tips like these.

-Do you have any tips you’d like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.